The Meg: Home media

-The Meg was released for digital download on October 30, 2018, and on Ultra HD Blu-ray, Blu-ray, and DVD on November 13.
-As of August 2020, it is available to stream on Amazon Prime in the United Kingdom.
+The Meg was released for digital download on October 30, 2018, and on Ultra HD Blu-ray, Blu-ray 3D, Blu-ray, and DVD on November 13.
+As of August 2020, it is available to stream on Amazon Prime in the United Kingdom as well as Hulu in the United States as of May 2023.
 It is also available on Amazon Prime in the United States.

 Reception

 Box office

-The Meg grossed $145.4 million in the United States and Canada and $384.8 million in other territories, for a total worldwide gross of $530.2 million, against a production budget between $130–178 million.
+The Meg grossed $145 million in the United States and Canada and $384 million in other territories, for a total worldwide gross of $529 million, against a production budget between $130–178 million.
+Deadline Hollywood reported the film needed to gross around $400 million in order to break even.

-In the United States and Canada, was initially projected to gross $20–22 million from 4,119 theaters in its opening weekend.
+In the United States and Canada, it was initially projected to gross $20–22 million from 4,119 theaters in its opening weekend.
 The film made $4 million from Thursday night previews, leading analysts to predict it would outperform its low $20 million projections.
 After making $16.5 million on its first day, weekend estimates were raised to $40 million.
 It went on to debut at $45.4 million, topping the box office and marking the best solo opening of Statham's career, as well as Turteltaub's.
 It made $21.5 million in its second weekend and $13 million in its third, finishing second behind Crazy Rich Asians both times.

 The film debuted to $101.5 million from 96 countries in other territories, for a worldwide opening of $146.9 million.
 In China, a co-producer of the film grossed $50.3 million from 12,650 screens and ranked 3 in the opening weekend.
 Other top openings were Mexico ($6.2 million), Russia ($5 million), the United Kingdom ($4.4 million), Spain ($2.4 million), and the Philippines ($2 million).